Southern grasshopper mouse: Ecology

 In a study done by Denise H. Frank and Edward J. Heske, the home range of southern grasshopper mice in the Chihuahuan Desert were observed.
 The home range of males during the non-breeding season were found to be smaller than those held by males during the breeding season.
 In contrast, there was not a significant difference between the home ranges of females during the breeding and non-breeding seasons.
 Male ranges during the reproductive season were some two to three times larger than those of adult females during the reproductive season.

 There are no currently known conservation issues associated with southern grasshopper mice, largely due to its wide distribution and tolerance for disturbances caused by arthropods.
 However, some disturbances have been observed in their low density populations.
-Many more population studies will need to be performed in order to gain further insight into the conservation status of this species.

 Predatory behavior

-Southern grasshopper mice are a predatory, and very aggressive rodent species.
+Southern grasshopper mice are a predatory and very aggressive rodent species.
 In a study done by Richard McCarty and Charles H. Southwick, these grasshopper mice were deprived of food and their predatory behavior against laboratory mice and crickets was observed.
 After 48 hours of food deprivation, southern grasshopper mice spent more time eating crickets than the laboratory food they were provided.
 Live crickets were preferred to deceased specimens, which might suggest that prey movement might be a catalyst and cue for predatory attack.
 There was no gender related difference in how much time the mice spent feeding on crickets.

 Highly aggressive behaviors were displayed towards laboratory mice in the same study, such as biting the back and tail of their prey.
 After two days of being around the laboratory mice, six of the 43 male grasshopper mice and 22 of the 45 females grasshopper mice killed and ate certain parts of the laboratory mice.
 This difference in predatory behavior between the male and female grasshopper mice was significant.
 In their study, both McCarty and Southwick concluded that food deprivation and the type of prey affected the intensity and aggressiveness of the predatory attacks observed by southern grasshopper mice.